The geometric classification of nilpotent Lie-Yamaguti, Bol and compatible Lie algebras: Preliminaries: the algebraic classification

 \begin{definition}[see \cite{Fill}] A Bol algebra is a vector space $\mathfrak{B}$ with a bilinear multiplication $[-,-]$ and a trilinear multiplication $[-,-,-]$ satisfying:

 $ $

 \end{definition}

 Identities $({\rm B2})$--$({\rm B4})$ mean that a Bol algebra is a Lie triple system with respect to the trilinear operation $[-,-,-]$.
-Thus, Lie-Yamaguti algebras and Bol algebras are generalizations of the Lie triple systems.
+Thus, Lie--Yamaguti algebras and Bol algebras are generalizations of the Lie triple systems.